peteroupc/html3dutil/doc/H3DU.Math.md

 * `mat` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix.
 * `v3` (Type: Array.&lt;Number> | Number)<br>
     Scale factor along the X axis.
+A scale factor can be negative, in which case the transformation also causes reflection about the corresponding axis.
 If "v3y" and "v3z" are omitted, this value can instead be a 3-element array giving the scale factors along the X, Y, and Z axes.
 * `v3y` (Type: Number)<br>
     Scale factor along the Y axis.
 * `v3z` (Type: Number)<br>